-Craig Fees is the founding archivist and oral historian for the Planned Environment Therapy Trust Archive and Study Centre, a specialist repository devoted to environmental and related group therapies.
-In this role, his main concern since 1989 has been with establishing and developing a research resource, while encouraging and facilitating the research and publications of others.
-His current research interests include the history of 20th century therapeutic environments for children, and therapeutic communities in mental hospitals since 1940.
+Craig Fees was the founding archivist and oral historian for the Planned Environment Therapy Trust Archive and Study Centre, a specialist repository devoted to environmental and related group therapies.
+In this role, his main concern from the beginning of 1989 to the end of 2018 was with establishing and developing a research resource, while encouraging and facilitating the research and publications of others.

-He is a member of the International Editorial Board of the journal Therapeutic Communities, a Trustee and member of the Oral History Society Committee, a Member of the Mulberry Bush Organisation, and a Registered Member of the Archives and Records Association.
+He is a member of the International Editorial Board of the journal Therapeutic Communities, a Trustee and member of the Oral History Society Committee, a Registered Member of the Archives and Records Association, and a Trustee of the Squiggle Foundation;

-– Honorary Teaching Fellow at the University of Dundee, where he is course author and tutor in oral history at the Centre for Archive and Information Studies (CAIS).
+an Honorary Teaching Fellow at the University of Dundee, where he is course author and tutor in oral history at the Centre for Archive and Information Studies (CAIS);

 an Honorary Research Fellow in the History of Medicine Unit, University of Birmingham